 Improve Third-Party Security

 Almost 60% of data breaches occur via a compromised third-party vendor.
 In other words, if your incident response efforts are only focused on internal cyber threats, your security teams have only addressed less than half of the risks that facilitate breaches.
+Improving the security postures of all third-party vendors involves an orchestrated effort between risk assessments, security ratings, and Vendor Tiering.

 Expand Cyber Threat Awareness